Vung Tau→Con Dao New Big Ferry

 Selected Resources What’s this?

 What makes this ferry route appealing to me (apart from the fact that I love taking boats), is that it’s the closest sea connection to the Côn Đảo Islands from Saigon (Ho Chi Minh City), where I live.
-In the relatively near future, there will be a direct ferry service between Saigon and Côn Đảo, but until then the Vũng Tàu boat is the best option.
-This will be particularly important for travellers in 2023, because the airport on Côn Sơn Island is due to close for several months for an upgrade, meaning the only way to get to the islands will be by sea.
+In the near future, there will be a direct ferry service between Saigon and Côn Đảo, but until then the Vũng Tàu boat is the best option.
+This will be particularly important for travellers in the coming years, because the airport on Côn Sơn Island is due to close for several months for an upgrade, meaning the only way to get to the islands will be by sea.
 Hence the recent increase in ferry routes to Côn Đảo from the mainland: it’s now possible to sail directly from Vũng Tàu, Cần Thơ, and Trần Đề (in Sóc Trăng Province).

 Unfortunately, because of the current sailing schedule, it’s not quite possible to link the Vũng TàuCôn Đảo ferry directly with the SaigonVũng Tàu ferry, thus creating a complete ferry route SaigonVũng TàuCôn Đảo.
 The arrival and departure times don’t quite synchronize.
 Nor do the sailing times for the Cần GiờVũng Tàu ferry.
 This means that you essentially have to travel to Vũng Tàu the night before departure on the ferry to Côn Đảo.
 But this isn’t a problem as Vũng Tàu is a very pleasant place to spend a day or two.
 The only way to get from Saigon to Côn Đảo in a single day via the ferry is to ride to Vũng Tàu very early in the morning, leaving Saigon at around 4.30am.